ChewingPencils/evernote_alfred_workflows/ReadMe.md

 ### Daily Notes (Log)

-* Creates one new note with titled "Daily Notes for YYYY-MM-DD"
+* Creates one new note with titled "Daily Notes for YYYY-MM-DD".
-* The note is created in a Notebook called "Daily Notes"
+* The note is created in a Notebook called "Daily Notes".
 * After the note is created, additional calls will append to the note.
 * Useful if used in conjunction with Drafts.